myesn/awesome/README.md

 *   [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 *   [bevacqua/horsey](https://github.com/bevacqua/horsey) - :horse: Progressive and customizable autocomplete component
 *   [xdan/autocomplete](https://github.com/xdan/autocomplete) - jQuery autocomplete plugin like Google autocomplete
+*   [WickyNilliams/headroom.js](https://github.com/WickyNilliams/headroom.js) - Give your pages some headroom.
+Hide your header until you need it

 ## CSS